qmacro/autodidactics/_posts/2021-04-28-unpacking-tips.markdown

 Whatever `producer` emits to STDOUT, that's what `consumer` receives on STDIN.

-There are other ways to supply data to `consumer.
+There are other ways to supply data to `consumer`.
 One way is to use "redirection", which is useful if you want to use files:

 ```bash